manu199503/QA_Project/README.md

 ### 3. Run All Tests

-Go to the following path and run the pytest files . git/QA_Project/frontend and run the below pytest command
+Go to the following path and run the pytest files : git/QA_Project/frontend and git/QA_Project/backend and run the below pytest command to run all the testcases

 ```bash
 pytest -v tests/